evmos/ethermint/docs/architecture/adr-001-state.md

 - Creates a single option for accessing the store through the `Keeper`, thus removing the `CommitStateDB` type
 - State operations and tests are now all located in the `evm/keeper/` package
 - Removes the concept of `stateObject` by commiting to the store directly
-- Deletes extra operations on `EndBlock`
+- Delete operations on `EndBlock` for updating and commiting dirty `stateObject`s.
+- Splitting the state transition functionality (`NewEVM` from `TransitionDb`) allows us to modularize certain components that can be beneficial for further customization (eg: using other EVMs other than Geth's)

 ### Negative